rogerkeays/fluent/README.md

     public static String getHttpContent(URL url) {}
     public static void assertNotEmpty(String string) {}

-*fluent* works by passing the object instance as the first parameter to the static extension method. **This only occurs if normal method resolution fails**.
+*fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
+It works by transforming the abstract syntax tree during compilation, so the resulting class file is identical to writing native static method calls.
+If a method can't be resolved, fluent will rewrite it as such:

+    object.method(params...) -> method(object, params...)

+and then give it back to the compiler.
+Any static functions that are in scope can be used. i.e, those you've written or imported.
+If you are importing them from another class, you will need to use `import static` so they can be resolved.
 No annotations are required.
-You can use any static method as an extension, although if you are importing them from another class, you will need to use `import static` so they can be resolved.

-Extension methods are useful for the case where you can't (or don't want to) add methods to a class or subclass.
+Extension methods are useful for cases where you can't (or don't want to) add methods to a class or subclass.
 Commonly, such methods are called "utility methods", but they can be better thought of as "functions".

-*fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
-It works by transforming the abstract syntax tree during compilation, so the resulting class file is identical to writing native static method calls.

 *fluent* requires JDK 9 or above.